-When it comes to dashboard design, it’s best practice to present data from top to bottom.
+When it comes to dashboard design, it’s best-practice to present data from top to bottom when in presentation mode.
 The story should go from left to right, like a comic book, where you start at the top left and finish at the bottom right.

 To connect to an Excel file from Tableau, select “Excel” from the Connect menu.
 The tables are on separate Excel sheets, so we’re going to use Tableau to join them, as shown in the image below.
 Once the tables are joined, go to the bottom and select Sheet 1 to create your first visualization.

 We have two columns in the Order Details table: Quantity and Unit Price.
 The sales amount is Quantity x Unit Price, so we’re going to create the new metric, “Sales Amount.”
 Right-click on the measures and select Create > Calculated Field.

 We can use maps to visualize data with a geographical component and compare values across geographical regions.
 To answer our first question — “Which countries the company’s products have been shipped to?” — we’ll create a map view of sales by country.

 1. Add Ship Country to the rows and Sales Amount to the columns.

 3. Add Sales Amount to the color pane.
 Darker colors mean higher sales amounts aggregated by country.